-Kamakura 鎌倉is one of my favorite place in the world.
+Kamakura 鎌倉is one of my favorite places in the world.
 It’s hard to recommend a trip to Tokyo without a day trip to one of Japan’s most enchanting cities.
 Kamakura was the site of the shogunate from 1185 to 1333 and today, it’s one of the few places near Tokyo where you can walk back in time.
-A trip to Kamakura is the perfect compliment to the bustle of Tokyo.
+A trip to Kamakura is the perfect complement to the bustle of Tokyo.

 Kamakura is perfect for a day of hiking, nature, and traditional Japanese adventures.
 You can find a lot more about Kamakura in my book, The Hidden Tokyo Neighborhood Guidebook.
 I have an entire chapter devoted to exploring Kamakura’s rich and beautiful offerings.